Taking Control Of Your Health With Ayurvedic Wellness Coaching

 Wellness Coaching Tailored to Your Unique Body Type

-Ayurvedic Wellness is based on first identifying your unique body type (Vata, Hapha, or Pitta) and its imbalances.
+Ayurvedic Wellness is based on first identifying your unique body type by looking at doshic balance (Vata, Kapha and Pitta) and its imbalances.
 Knowing this information will give you more control over how you feel and help you to make better decisions when it comes to nourishing your body, mind and spirit.
 Many programs are based on making the same recommendations for everyone!

 This type of coaching customized practices that work best for your body type and the challenges that you are currently dealing with, so we are always finding the best practices for your body type and also to help minimize imbalance.
 Ayurveda also is all about living seasonally and in tune with nature.
 This means that the recommendations change over time due to the time of season and time of life.